 a transplant surgeon, a transplant nephrologist (healthcare provider specializing

-in the treatment of the kidneys), one or more transplant nurses, a social worker,
+in the treatment of the kidneys), 1 or more transplant nurses, a social worker, and

-and a psychiatrist or psychologist.
-Other team members may include a dietitian, a
+a psychiatrist or psychologist.
+Other team members may include a dietitian, a chaplain,

 The evaluation includes:

-financial issues, and support by family and/or significant others are assessed.
-These
+issues, and support by family and significant others are assessed.
+These issues can

-issues can greatly affect the outcome of a transplant.
-The same kind of evaluation
+greatly affect the outcome of a transplant.
+The same kind of evaluation is done for

 donor list, and to help the chances that the donor organ will not be rejected.

 status.
-These tests may include X-rays, ultrasound, kidney biopsy, and dental exams.
+These tests may include X-rays, CT scan, ultrasound, kidney biopsy, and dental

 The transplant team will weigh all the facts from interviews, your medical history,

-physical exam, and tests to determine your eligibility for kidney transplantation.
+physical exam, and tests to determine your eligibility for a kidney transplant.

 Once you have been accepted as a transplant candidate, you will be placed on the UNOS